Food Safety

 There is one tried and true principle in food handler safety: keep hot food hot, and cold food cold.
 This is the best way for foodservice workers to keep food out of the "Danger Zone," or the temperature range where bacteria can grow at an alarming rate.

-The USDA Food Safety and Inspection Service sets the Temperature Danger Zone as the range of temperatures between 40°F and 140°F and the FDA defines the "Zone" as between 41°F and 135°F.1,2 This temperature range creates an environment where dangerous bacteria can sometimes double in number in just 20 minutes.
+The U.S Department of Agriculture (USDA) Food Safety and Inspection Service sets the Temperature Danger Zone as the range of temperatures between 40°F and 140°F and the U.S Food and Drug Administration (FDA) defines the "Zone" as between 41°F and 135°F.1,2 This temperature range creates an environment where dangerous bacteria can sometimes double in number in just 20 minutes.

 The list of these foods includes milk and dairy products, eggs, meat (beef, pork, and lamb), poultry, fish, shellfish and crustaceans, baked potatoes, tofu or other soy protein, sprouts and sprout seeds, sliced melons, cut tomatoes, cut leafy greens, untreated garlic-and-oil mixtures, and cooked rice, beans, and vegetables.4